anuranbaka/cppnumpy/README.md

 # Installing
 The Mat class and its basic functions are contained within "projects/matlib/Mat.h" header library.
-Additionally, a basic implementation of a matrix inverse is provided, by linking "projects/Mat_Math/inverse.cpp".
-Alternatively, the library can link to LAPACK to run the operation by linking "projects/Mat_Math/inverseLapack.cpp".
+Additionally, a basic implementation of a matrix inverse is provided, by linking "projects/matMath/matMath.cpp".
+Alternatively, the library can link to LAPACK to run the operation by linking "projects/matMath/matMathLapack.cpp".

 # Running Tests/Examples
-Matrix arithmetic is tested in the Mat_test.cpp, and demonstrates basic matrix math functions as well as the not-so-basic matrix inverse.
+Matrix arithmetic is tested in the matTest.cpp, and demonstrates basic matrix math functions as well as the not-so-basic matrix inverse.

-Additionally, "projects/Flood Fill/Flood_test" presents an example usage of the Mat class for a Flood Fill function.
+Additionally, "projects/Flood Fill/floodTest" presents an example usage of the Mat class for a Flood Fill function.
 For simplicity's sake the matrix simply handles a matrix of single-digit numbers as plain text, but demonstrates a potential practical use case for the class.